QMail Tell — Group 6, Code 71

 Address entries (N × 32 bytes)

-Layout per recipient matches qmail_v2_address_entry_t.
-The server iterates the N entries and writes one .tell2 file to each recipient’s inbox.
+Layout per recipient matches qmail_address_entry_t.
+The server iterates the N entries and writes one .tell file to each recipient’s inbox.
+Offsets below are relative to the start of each entry.

 | Offset | Size | Field | Description |